Review: Iberia Business Class A320, Madrid – Marrakech

 On Board Iberia Business Class:

 I hopped into the surprisingly compact Iberia Business Class seat.
-There are essentially economy seats where they don’t sell the middle seat.
+As with most European carriers, Iberia Business Class seats are essentially economy seats where they don’t sell the middle seat.
 There isn’t even a cup holder in the middle seat and there doesn’t appear to be much more leg room distance offered for business class versus economy.
-These were definitely the tightest European business class seats I’d ever flown.
+In addition to just being an economy seat, these were definitely the tightest European business class seats I’d ever flown.
 I ended sitting partially sideways like I usually do in economy.
-Next time on this route, I think I’d probably just do economy class and settle on Priority Pass with a credit card membership for the lounge.
+Next time on this route, I think I’d probably just do economy class and settle on Priority Pass with a credit card membership for access to the lounge.

 We had a very quick departure from the gate to the runway.
 We were airport within about 10 minutes of pushback with no waits for other aircraft.
 There were a few views of Iberia aircraft, which I don’t get all that much opportunity to see.

 As we reached cruising altitude, immigration cards for Morocco were passed out.
-These were followed by distribution of printed menus.
+These were followed by distribution of printed menus, which is a classy touch for a short haul international flight.

 The service of the cabin started from the rear to front.
 Continuing the theme of the day, the purser seemed exceptionally grumpy and I got the impression that the other staff crew members seemed to be intentionally staying away from her.